 The upkeep of these gardens is dependent upon continued fund-raising and support from FRIENDS of The Arboretum.
-For information about making a donation or dedication to The Garden, please contact Arboretum Director, Dr. Shelley Hunt at 519-824-4120 ext.
+For information about making a donation or dedication to The Garden, please contact the Arboretum Director at 519-824-4120 ext.
 52356.

 The Garden Project: